FlyingKatsu/ProgressBarGenerator/README.md

 - [x] (fixed in v0.1.0) Changing the title text clears the entire text layer
 - [x] (fixed in v0.1.6) Goals are not updated unless the goal text changes (there is no listener for progress number changes)
 - [ ] The six number fields in each Headshot section don't do anything yet (later they will allow for custom cropping)
-- [ ] Layers are not stored separately in local storage, and their data is not stored/preloaded to populate fields
+- [x] (fixed in v0.1.8) Layers are not stored separately in local storage, and their data is not stored/preloaded to populate fields
-- [ ] Layer data is not stored internally (so it is never cleared to avoid erasing unrelated pixels), so replacing a headshot won't fully clear the pixels from the old headshot
+- [x] (fixed in v0.1.8) Layer data is not stored internally (so it is never cleared to avoid erasing unrelated pixels), so replacing a headshot won't fully clear the pixels from the old headshot